runtimeverification/michelson-semantics/USER_GUIDE.md

 output { Stack_elt bool True }
 ```

-For tests that use loops, K-Michelson needs each loop to be anotated with a
+For tests that use loops, K-Michelson needs each loop to be annotated with a
 "loop invariant".
 Invariants are required to hold when the program reaches the
-loop, and also at the end of the loop iteration.
+loop, and also at the end of each loop iteration.

 ```tzt
 input { Stack_elt nat $N0 } ;